Edmund Burke: American War of Independence

 Burke expressed his support for the grievances of the American Thirteen Colonies under the government of King George III and his appointed representatives.
 On 19 April 1774, Burke made a speech, "On American Taxation" (published in January 1775), on a motion to repeal the tea duty:

-Again and again, revert to your old principles—seek peace and ensue it; leave America, if she has taxable matter in her, to tax herself.
-I am not here going into the distinctions of rights, nor attempting to mark their boundaries.
-I do not enter into these metaphysical distinctions; I hate the very sound of them.
-Leave the Americans as they anciently stood, and these distinctions, born of our unhappy contest, will die along with it...Be content to bind America by laws of trade; you have always done it...Do not burthen them with taxes...But if intemperately, unwisely, fatally, you sophisticate and poison the very source of government by urging subtle deductions, and consequences odious to those you govern, from the unlimited and illimitable nature of supreme sovereignty, you will teach them by these means to call that sovereignty itself in question...If that sovereignty and their freedom cannot be reconciled, which will they take?
-They will cast your sovereignty in your face.
-No body of men will be argued into slavery.

-On 22 March 1775, Burke delivered in the House of Commons a speech (published during May 1775) on reconciliation with America.
+On 22 March 1775, Burke delivered in the House of Commons a speech (published in May 1775) on reconciliation with America.
 Burke appealed for peace as preferable to civil war and reminded the House of Commons of America's growing population, its industry and its wealth.
 He warned against the notion that the Americans would back down in the face of force since most Americans were of British descent: